virtuozzo/cloudscripting-docs/docs/creating-templates/user-input-parameters.md

 <center>![SuccessText](/img/SuccessText.jpg)</center>

-- `href` *[optional]* - external link that is opened in a new browser tab; is executed only if the `settings` field is absent.
-In case of `href` execution, `action` will not be carried out.
+- `href` *[optional]* - external link that is opened in a new browser tab that is executed only if the *settings* field is absent.
+In case of *href* execution, *action* will not be carried out.

-Another sample with additional configurations: the next parameters can be enabled only if the [*settings*](/creating-templates/user-input-parameters/#custom-settings) field is present:
+Another sample with additional configurations - the next parameters can be enabled only if the [*settings*](/creating-templates/user-input-parameters/#custom-settings) field is present:
 ``` json
 {
   "type": "update",